 In 1848—a year of political revolution across Europe—seven young Englishmen formed an artistic alliance aspiring to rebel against the contemporary Victorian art world.
 The Pre-Raphaelite Brotherhood, including William Holman Hunt, John Everett Millais, and Dante Gabriel Rossetti, defied idealized figures popularized by Raphael and other High Renaissance artists to reflect the simplicity, spirituality, and beauty they found in late medieval and early Renaissance art.

 Truth and Beauty is the first major exhibition to juxtapose examples by the Pre-Raphaelite Brotherhood with works that inspired its members, including Italian old masters Fra Angelico and Pietro Perugino and their northern contemporaries Jan van Eyck and Hans Memling.

 Questions about reserving tickets or your membership?
 Give us a call at 415-750-3636 Monday through Friday 9 am–5 pm.

 Not a member yet?
 Join today.

-Check back soon to reserve your member tickets!
-Tickets for this event are not yet available.
 Advanced reservations are not required.
 Membership must be active on day of event.
 Discounted and Individual level members may reserve up to two tickets.
 Dual level members may reserve up to four tickets.
 Family level members and above may reserve up to four tickets plus up to 6 child/youth tickets.